Texhnocrat/hokusai-desktop-setup/README.md

 * **Greeting Screen:** ![Greeting Screen](assets/My_Linux_Rice/1.terminalgreeting.png)

-This is litterally a poster in my place, I thought it looked cool and while first deciding on what to theme my desktop environment this was the second option that came to mind, I took a poster and had AI generate it 1920 x 1080 so it would fit my background.
+This is litterally a poster in my place, I thought it looked cool and while first deciding on what to theme my desktop environment this was the second option that came to mind, I took a picture of the poster and had AI generate it 1920 x 1080 so it would fit my background.

 ![Main Desktop](assets/My_Linux_Rice/2.mainscreen.png)